-8.8.
+8.7.
 NON-RESIDENTIAL ZONING DISTRICTS.

-8.8.1.
-Commercial General (CG).
+8.7.1.
+Commercial Neighborhood (CN).

-- 8.8.1.1.
+- 8.7.1.1.
 Purpose.
-The purpose of the Commercial General (CG) district is to designate areas suitable for general commercial activities such as retail and wholesale sales, offices, repair shops, limited manufacturing, warehouses and indoor and outdoor display of goods.
-The CG district promotes a broad range of commercial operations and services while ensuring that land uses and development are compatible with surrounding areas. - 8.8.1.2.
+The purpose of the Commercial Neighborhood (CN) district is to allow for low-rise low-intensity convenience retail and personal services, as well as office uses, that are intended to serve and are in close proximity to individual residential neighborhoods.
+Generally, the desired location of these commercial areas is at the periphery, focal point, or a major entrance to one or more neighborhoods, along a minor or subdivision collector or higher roadway classification, or along a major access road at the entrance to or in a focal point of a neighborhood.
+The size of neighborhood commercial districts will typically be between one and twenty contiguous acres. - 8.7.1.2.
 Permitted Uses.
-Appendix B contains a list of all permitted, accessory and conditional uses allowed within the within the CG district. - 8.8.1.3.
+Appendix B contains a list of all permitted, accessory and conditional uses allowed within the within the CN district. - 8.7.1.3.
 Dimensional Standards.
-The dimensional standards within the CG district are outlined in Table 8-13. - 8.8.1.4.
+The dimensional standards within the CN district are outlined in Table 8-13 below.
+Adjacent to residential zoning districts, setbacks shall be provided consistent with Subsection 7.3.3. - 8.7.1.4.
 Review/approval procedures.
 All CG developments must meet the design standards of this section in addition to the applicable standards of Chapter 7.
 A master site plan must be approved in accordance with procedures outlined in Chapter 4.